iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 title: Don't Just Track Your ML Experiments, Version Them
 date: 2021-12-07
 description: >
-  ML experiment brings together the benefits of traditional code versioning and modern day experiment tracking, super charging your ability to reproduce and iterate on your work.
+  ML experiment versioning brings together the benefits of traditional code versioning and modern day experiment tracking, super charging your ability to reproduce and iterate on your work.
 descriptionLong: >
   ML experiment versioning takes experiment tracking to the next level by adding the benefits of version control.
-Track your parameters and metrics as code, make updates incrementally, and keep everything distributed to share however you want.
-Iterate on your ML projects at scale in ways that neither traditional software version control nor existing experiment tracking tools can.
+Track experiments as code, make updates incrementally, and keep everything distributed to share however you want.
 picture: 2021-12-07/experiment-versioning-cover.png
 pictureComment: Keep your team organized with ML experiment versioning.
 author: dave_berenbaum